bndernet/bnder-docs/docs/tmb/slash-commands.md

 :::

 In March 2021 Discord introduced slash commands.
+Task Manager also supports them.

 ## How to use